 A McMurry graduate wishing to obtain a second degree must complete the requirements under a single catalog in effect after entering school for the second degree.
 A minimum of 150 total credit hours are required, with a minimum of 51 total hours at the advanced level.
 The second degree must include at least one field of study different from the one(s) earned for the first degree.
-All other requirements must be met for the second degree and must be completed within six academic years in order to graduate with the second degree under the entering catalog.
-All credit for the second degree must be earned in McMurry courses.
+All other requirements must be met for the second degree and must be completed within six academic years in order to graduate with the second degree must be earned in McMurry courses.

-McMURRY FOREIGN LANGUAGE REQUIREMENT
+MCMURRY FOREIGN LANGUAGE REQUIREMENT